The Waiting is the story of grief from the perspective of the dead.

-In the mystical woods of Vermont, the veil thins between the living and dead.
-There, in the space between worlds, exists “The InBetween” — a timeless purgatory where souls wait, tethered to a lost life they can’t remember.
+Deep in the woods of Vermont there exists a space between two worlds.
+There lies “The InBetween” — a timeless purgatory where those who were taken from life too soon wait, tethered to a lost life they can’t remember.

 The Waiting is a fictional story based on a very real place in rural Vermont.
 Maria's grandfather bought a cabin on Castle Hill Road - a place for his family to gather and spend time together.
 Though Maria never met her grandfather, when she would visit this house as a young girl, it was almost as if the spirit of his love and character lived in the land.